Ashrafw/questions/README.md

 ### Handling the Data:

-The project uses `useEffect` to create a new array, adding an additional parameter "response," and saving it in a state.
+The project uses `useEffect` to create a new array (assuming questions will be received via an api fetch), adding an additional parameter "response," and saving it in a state.

 ```javascript
 useEffect(() => {